What is a Refractive Error?

 Refractive Lens Exchange (RLE) is a procedure that replaces the dysfunctional lenses with a technologically advanced lens.
 With one simple procedure the glasses prescription is corrected, it improves the yellowing, distorted lens, and prevents any future development of cataracts.
 The candidates for RLE are those who have astigmatism, myopia, hyperopia, and/or presbyopia.

 Take the Next Step

 At Kugler Vision in Omaha, NE we offer a full range of visual solutions.
 At any stage of life, no matter what the refractive error, we will analyze your eyes and recommend the best procedure for you based on your unique eyes.
 Approximately 90% of people who wear glasses or contacts are eligible to have their vision corrected with one of the available procedures.
 Refractive surgery is a life-changing, transformational experience.
 Find out today how you can free yourself from the hassles of glasses and contacts.
-Call us at 402.558.2211 for answers to any questions you may have or to schedule a complimentary consultation with us.
+Call us at 402.558.2211 for answers to any questions you may have or to schedule a consultation with us.